edX Online

 In an early childhood education program, there may be two routes to graduation — one that requires certification and one that does not.
 If you are pursuing certification, you may be required to participate in one or two semesters of student teaching, also known as a "clinical experience."

-This experience entails teaching full time in a classroom under the supervision of an experienced certified teacher.
+This experience entails teaching full time in a classroom under the supervision of a certified teacher.
 You will also likely have to pass an exam to obtain certification, but it is up to individual institutions whether taking the exam is part of your graduation requirements.

 If you are not pursuing certification, you may still be required to take on a supervised internship with an experienced professional.